VonHeikemen/lsp-zero.nvim/README.md

 ## Language servers and mason.nvim

 Install and updates of language servers is done with [mason.nvim](https://github.com/williamboman/mason.nvim).

+> With mason.nvim you can also install formatters and debuggers, but `lsp-zero` will only configure LSP servers.

 To install a server manually use the command `LspInstall` with the name of the server you want to install.
 If you don't provide a name `mason-lspconfig.nvim` will try to suggest a language server based on the filetype of the current buffer.